ritafari/PIR/PerformanceAnalysis.md

 The maximum correctable shift sizes
 How these metrics vary with the squeezing parameter delta

+DELTA AND FIDELITY INCREASE TOGETHER ON POT: for a fixed range of correctable shifts, larger delta (broader peaks) leads to higher fidelity because the state is more resilient to small errors.
+The trade-off is that the correctable threshold shrinks.
+This is a known property of GKP codes: finite squeezing improves robustness to small errors at the cost of reduced tolerance for large errors.

 ### Code implementation Idea for gkp_simulation.py - using max_shift determined by thresholds function!!